Paysandu Sport Club

 Paysandu Sport Club, commonly referred to as Paysandu, is a Brazilian professional club based in Belém, Pará, founded on 2 February 1914.
-It competes in the Campeonato Brasileiro Série B, the second tier of Brazilian football, as well as in the Campeonato Paraense, the top flight of the Pará state football league.
+It competes in the Campeonato Brasileiro Série C, the third tier of Brazilian football, as well as in the Campeonato Paraense, the top flight of the Pará state football league.

 History

 On February 2, 1914, members of Norte Club protested against a decision of the football federation of Pará benefiting Remo by terminating the team and refounding another team.
 Unanimously, the assembly chose Hugo Leão to chair the meeting.
 As the leader of the movement, he proposed the name of Paysandu Football Club for the new club.
 The name was chosen as a tribute to the unfortunate event in Paysandú, an Uruguayan city, which would take the start of the war against Paraguay.

 That year, the Norte Club held a good campaign and needed to beat Guarany to force an extra match against Grupo do Remo.
 After the match finished in a draw, the members of the Norte Club asked the Pará state League to cancel the match due to various irregularities.
 However, the league board dismissed the appeal.
 The decision did not please members of the Norte Club, who then started a movement, under the leadership of Hugo Leão, for the foundation of a stronger, new association.
 This movement bothered the members of Grupo do Remo, who tried to persuade Hugo Leão to abandon the idea.

 In February 1914, the newspaper O Estado do Pará made the call for the meeting of a new club.
 The call by the newspaper had a large effect, causing 42 athletes to attend the meeting, many of whom had been part of the Norte Club, in addition to other different associations.
 With the name now decided, the assembly elected the first president, Deodoro de Mendonça.
 The committee to draft the Statutes of the club was also chosen, with the ones elected being: Deodoro de Mendonça, Eurico Amanajás and Arnaldo Morais.
 The second meeting was held on February 10, 1914 at the same location of the first.
 More than 15 new members joined Paysandu, with the number of members being increased to 100 and all of them considered founding partners.
 At the third meeting, on February 19, 1914, Paysandu's status was revised from "Foot-Ball" to "Sport Club" after a vote in the assembly, with the aim of requesting Paysandu's affiliation within the Pará State League.
 So Paysandu Sport Club was officially founded on February 2, 1914.